codepo8/progressively-enhancing-radio-groups/README.md

 You can see his solution [in this example](https://codepo8.github.io/progressively-enhancing-radio-groups/alternative-approach.html).

-The first thing I liked about his approach is that there is no need for `ID`s, as everythng is contained in the `label` itself:
+The first thing I liked about his approach is that there is no need for `ID`s, as everything is contained in the `label` itself:

 ```xml
 <label>